-Currently, the company's investments take the form of money market fund investments and are restricted to AAAm rated liquidity funds.
+Currently, the company's cash and cash equivalents take the form of money market fund investments, which are restricted to AAA-rated liquidity funds with same-day access.

 Investment limits for each institution are set with reference to their credit ratings.